-We have now covered how you can start monetizing your blog.
-From advertising right to creating and selling of your own products and programs.
+We have now covered how you can start monetizing your blog from advertising to creating and selling your own products and programs.

 We have also covered why you should do so if you would like to make a living from your blog.